 Today, kratom is used widely across the United States for the same advantages.
 Many kratom users claim that it helps them relax at the end of a tiring day or focus at work.

 But just like any other substance, kratom isn’t without unwanted effects.
-Although rare, some users claim to experience reactions like stomach pain, nausea, headaches, and dizziness.
+Although rare, some users claim to experience reactions like stomach discomfort, nausea, headaches, and dizziness.
 Long-term use has also been said to cause dependence and increased tolerance.
 But the most concerning side effect would have to be the alleged hair loss that the substance can cause.

 For the record, very few resources talk about kratom and hair loss.
 Most of the reported hair loss from kratom is from user testimonies and reviews.